 If you have regular potting mix at hand, or simply want to mix your own soil, then you can use a regular potting mix as long as you add sand and perlite (or vermiculite) to help with drainage and to reduce the richness of the soil.
 As a general rule-of-thumb aim for a one third mix of all three, i.e. 1/3 potting mix, 1/3 sand and 1/3 perlite or vermiculite.

-What kind of pots do Christmas cactus like?
+The kind of pots Christmas cactus like

 Christmas cactus like well draining pots.
 In fact, a pot that has good drainage is essential for a christmas cactus.
 Terracotta pots work exceptionally well with christmas cactus because they sweat out moisture from the soil which not only helps with drainage but it also helps to increase humidity levels around the plant.